TheFork supports you in your fight against no-shows

 TheFork tips: play with table availability and educate your customers

 In order to avoid no-shows, you can make a certain number of tables available for booking on your TheFork page, and leave the other tables for walk-ins.
-We also advise you to educate your customers: ask them to contact you in case of any change (cancellation, additional guests...), and tell them that after X minutes late, their table will be available to other customers.
+We also recommend that you educate your customers.
+Ask them to contact you in case of any change (cancellation, additional guests etc.), and tell them that after a certain period of time, their table will be made available to other customers.

-Via email and SMS sent to customers you can remind them to cancel their reservation if they can't make it.
+Via email and SMS sent to customers you can remind them of their reservation and prompt them to cancel it if they can't make it.

 ❌ The 1 click cancellation

-1 click cancellation on emails, SMS and push alerts to make it easy for customers to cancel on time.
+A simple, 1 click cancellation system on emails, SMS and push alerts to make it easy for customers to cancel on time.

-Booking confirmation shared via Email & push notification to reduce no-show risk.
+Booking confirmation shared via email and push notification to reduce no-show risk.

 👍 The reliability index